Four Seasons Total Landscaping press conference: Reaction by Four Seasons Total Landscaping

-On July 30, 2021, Four Seasons Total Landscaping announced 'Lawn Jawn', a craft beer with a label depicting the press conference.
+On July 30, 2021, Four Seasons Total Landscaping announced "Lawn Jawn", a craft beer with a label depicting the press conference.

 In popular culture

-The event received broad coverage on American late-night talk shows with mentions on The Late Show with Stephen Colbert, Late Night with Seth Meyers, The Late Late Show with James Corden, The Tonight Show Starring Jimmy Fallon, Jimmy Kimmel Live!, and The Daily Show.
+The event received broad coverage on American late-night talk shows with mentions on The Late Show with Stephen Colbert, Late Night with Seth Meyers, The Late Late Show with James Corden, Full Frontal with Samantha Bee, The Tonight Show Starring Jimmy Fallon, Jimmy Kimmel Live!, and The Daily Show.
 Saturday Night Live's Kate McKinnon mentioned Four Seasons in an appearance as Giuliani on the show's "Weekend Update" news segment, and made another indirect reference to it a month later during the show's cold open.
 Conan, on TBS, presented the video "Other Historic Moments That Took Place at Four Seasons Total Landscaping" jokingly acknowledging "Trump isn't the only public figure who likes to make historic announcements at this small landscaping company in Philadelphia."

 American comedian Tim Heidecker wrote a song about the event, and British comedy writer Michael Spicer created a spoof advert.

 Artist Tracey Snelling created a multimedia diorama model of the site and neighboring businesses, which includes video from the event as well as clips of Giuliani's controversial appearance in the mockumentary Borat Subsequent Moviefilm.

 A Fiverr commercial featuring Four Seasons' owner Marie Siravo aired during Super Bowl LV.

-On August 21, 2021, punk rock musician Laura Jane Grace played a concert at the venue to a sold out crowd of 200 people.
+On August 21, 2021, punk rock musician Laura Jane Grace played a concert at the venue to a sold-out crowd of 200 people.
 The concert was potentially going to be cancelled due to zoning and permitting issues, but they were resolved.

-A documentary about the press conference, entitled Four Seasons Total Documentary, was aired on MSNBC November 7, 2021.
+A documentary about the press conference, entitled Four Seasons Total Documentary, was aired on MSNBC on November 7, 2021.

-When Giuliani appeared on The Masked Singer, one of the clues for the judges about his identity was a list of the four seasons, a reference to the press conference's location.
+When Giuliani appeared on the seventh season of The Masked Singer in 2022, one of the clues for the judges about his identity was a list of the four seasons, a reference to the press conference's location.